jessekelly881/github-release-ai/README.md

 ## Server

-Requires a .env file with:
+Requires a .env file (in the packages/server directory) with:

 ```env
 OPENAI_API_KEY=